The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

 Let’s say each beat is worth the same as a quarter note (as above).

-So, you could use any number of note values to add up to the same as a quarter note; for example two eight notes, or four 16th notes, or a quarter rest, or two 16th notes plus one 8th note, etc, etc.
+So, you could use any number of note values to add up to the same as a quarter note; for example, two eight notes, or four 16th notes, or a quarter rest, or two 16th notes plus one 8th note, etc.

 The two fractional numbers in the start are the time signature.
-They just help by saying how many beats there are in each measure, and what note counts as one beat.
+They help by indicating how many beats there are in each measure and what note counts as one beat.

 Of course, most music does not only show the rhythm as above but also the music pitch.

-Like in this example by Tchaikowsky (first Piano Concerto).
+Like in this example by Tchaikovsky (first Piano Concerto).
 Here the bar lines divide the music in measures with note values that add up to the equivalent of 3 quarter notes in each:

 You will find a few different types of bar lines.
-This is what they mean:
+In the music and at the end of the music.
+Here you'll learn what they are called and what they mean:

 a.
 Simple barline: Divides the music into groups as we saw above.